jneug/typst-finite/docs/manual.typ

   )
   ```]

-For larger automatons, the states can be arranged in different ways:
+For larger automata, the states can be arranged in different ways:
 #example(breakable: true)[```typ
   #let aut = (:)
   #for i in range(10) {